timmyRS/UtopiaScript/docs/cli.md

 ## REPL

-If you'd like to understand UtopiaScript statement-by-statement, enter a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) using `utopia repl`, which will allow you to enter a statement (`>`), execute it by pressing enter, and receiving its return value after `=`:
+If you'd like to understand UtopiaScript statement-by-statement, enter a [read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) using `utopia repl`, which will allow you to enter a statement (`>`), execute it by pressing enter, and receive its return value after `=`:

     > 1 + 2
     = 3